 Some Dual Credit courses require an additional expense beyond Carmel tuition.
 For example, courses through Loyola University incur a cost of $65 per credit hour.
 Dual Credit courses through the College of Lake County are free.

-Carmel offers the following Dual Credit courses for the 2019-20 school year:
+Carmel proposes the following Dual Credit courses for the 2020-21 school year:

 Introduction to Engineering